 We spend 4 days, 3 nights in Barcelona, Spain.
 We arrived in the

 Costs to fly to Barcelona

 I received an offer for 2 return tickets from the Netherlands to Barcelona.
 The tickets were free for us and that’s the reason why we went to Barcelona.
 Barcelona has 3 airports.
-El Prat Barcelona airport is situatied a few miles outside Barcelona.
-Reus and Girona are serviced by low budget airlines, but are over 120 km from the city.
+El Prat Barcelona airport is situated a few miles outside of Barcelona.
+Reus and Girona are serviced by low-budget airlines but are over 120 km from the city.